- Son of former New York State Governor Mario Cuomo

 In 2002 Cuomo returned to New York and made an unsuccessful run for governor.
 The following year, his bitter separation from his wife, Kerry Kennedy, left Cuomo’s political future in doubt.

 As he geared up for a return to the world of politics, Cuomo in 2003 publicly laid bare his political values and vision.
-Lamenting “the widening gulf between the wealthy and everyone else,” he declared that “true Democrats” are “aggressive progressives” who pursue “social justice, economic justice, and racial justice” by contunuously “challeng[ing] the status quo, norms, and biases.”
+Lamenting “the widening gulf between the wealthy and everyone else,” he declared that “true Democrats” are “aggressive progressives” who pursue “social justice, economic justice, and racial justice” by continuously “challeng[ing] the status quo, norms, and biases.”
 This approach, said Cuomo, was a prerequisite to the creation of “a purely just and compassionate society … where no child sleeps in poverty, where there are no victims of discrimination, where everyone has clean, decent and affordable housing, where each child receives a high-quality public education, [and] where there is a safety net for people who require assistance.”

 Also in 2003, Cuomo, viewing the United States as a nation rife with racism and inequity, said that “our housing stock remains largely segregated, as do our schools,” chiefly because of persistent discrimination.